-The mixture selection was performed by assuming that the binary mixture-water solutions conductivity was intermediate between the two pure salt-water cases.
-This assumption was validated by purposely performed measurements reported in Figure 14.
+The mixture selection was performed assuming that the binary mixture-water solutions conductivity was intermediate between the two pure salt-water cases.
+This assumption was validated by the conductivity measurements reported in Figure 10.
 As it is shown in the figure, binary mixture-water solutions conductivity was always found about midway between the conductivities of the two pure salt-solutions.

-Figure 14.
-Experimental values of the conductivity obtained with the mixtures and with the corresponding pure salts at different concentrations (0.05M; 0.5M; 2M; 5M), temperature of 25°C. The conductivity values for the case of solution concentration equal to 0.05M are zoomed in the graphs below.
+Figure 10.
+Experimental values of the conductivity obtained with the mixtures and with the corresponding pure salts at different concentrations (0.5M; 2M; 5M), temperature of 25°C.

-All the experiments with salt mixtures (summarized in Table 2) reported in the following figures were carried out by adopting the same procedure described in section 3.
+All the experiments with salt mixtures (summarized in Table 2) reported in the following figures were carried out adopting the same procedure described in section 3.

-In Figure 15 the OCV values obtained with the salt mixtures are compared with the corresponding ones relevant to the pure salts solutions.
+In Figure 11 the OCV values obtained with the salt mixtures are compared with the corresponding ones relevant to the pure salts solutions.

 The OCV values measured in the salt binary mixture-water solutions are always included between the OCVs of the two corresponding pure salt-water solutions.
 From a close inspection of the figure, it can be inferred that the mixture-OCVs are a bit closer to the lowest pure-OCVs.
-This experimental evidence somehow confirms the theoretical analysis outcomes, where a similar behaviour was observed both in the activity coefficient prediction and in the OCV values calculated.
+This experimental evidence somehow confirms the theoretical analysis outcomes, where a similar behaviour was observed both in the activity coefficient prediction and in the $\Delta \phi{cell}$ values calculated (see Figure 3).

-Figure 15.
+Figure 11.
 Comparison of the experimental values of OCV obtained with the mixtures and with the corresponding pure salts at different C{high} .
 Stack composed of 5 cell pairs; A=0.1×0.1m2; C{high} =0.5M, 2M, 5M; C{low} =0.05M; v{low} = v{high} =2 cm/s; T= 25°C.

-Results concerning the measurement of R{stack} for the salt mixture-water solution are shown in Figure 16, where a comparison with R{stack} values measured with the pure salt cases is also provided.
+Results concerning the measurement of R{stack} for the salt mixture-water solution are shown in Figure 12, where a comparison with R{stack} values measured with the pure salt cases is also provided.